pseusys/SeasideVPN/viridian/algae/typhoon/README.md

 1. Client already knows all the information required for connection, including:
    - `Listener` port and address.
    - Authentication token.
-   - Asymmetric key.
+   - Asymmetric key (and obfuscation key).
 2. `Client` sends a UDP connection message to the `Listener`, it performs some configuration, spawns `Server` and sends a response message back to `Client`.
 3. `Client` starts sending VPN data to the `Server`, from time to time it also sends keep-alive (handshake) messages:
-   - If there is some data flowing, these messages are just appended to the data messages (this is called `shadowride`).
+   - If there is some data flowing, these messages are just appended to the data messages (this is called **shadowriding**).
-   - If the client stays silent for a while, separate handshake messages are sent.
+   - If the client stays silent for a while, separate empty handshake messages are sent.
 4. One of the parties can optionally send a termination message to interrupt connection (otherwise it will just timeout once either client or server goes offline).

 ## Protocol initialization

-Two-handshake performed
-TODO: bc: token

-Protocol correctness: server can be interrupted by receiving user packet any time, it will restart User can not; it checks packet numbers and won't accept out of order

-No race condition on client or server is possible (two HDSK packets never processed simultaneously)

-Monocypher -> native solutions (no elligator, as it not widely implemented, not audited and also does not protect if known)

-HEADER_OVERHEAD = 64;
+Protocol is initialized with a 2.5-step handshake, almost like TCP.
+The difference is that the server allows client to send data packets even before it receives the final (3rd) control packet.
+That is, client can start sending VPN traffic to the server right after it has received its response (the 2nd control message).
+Also the random timeout between the two first control messages is reduced (typically 20 times comparing to the normal timeout).

 ## Encryption and authentication

+It is well-known that generally implementing custom cryptography [is a bad idea]().
+Still, for one specific scenario here (protocol initialization) it was decided not to rely on any existing algorithm.
-The initialization message (the one being sent from client to listener) is encrypted using asymmetric [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme)-like algorithm (with ephemeral key being hidden by [Elligator](https://elligator.org/) algorithm and symmetric key derived using [Blake2b](https://www.blake2.net/) hash function).
+Technically, [ECIES](https://en.wikipedia.org/wiki/Integrated_Encryption_Scheme) would be the right solution for the initialization message (the one being sent from client to listener), but ECIES does not hide the ephemeral key and (since it has a predictable structure) it can be easily detected.
+That is why a custom obfuscation technique is used: the ephemeral key is XORed with the hash of the obfuscation key (that is the part of the server private key) and two leading bytes of the initialization message.
+This technique allows the initialization message to look completely random.
+It is also becomes hard to verify if a given message belongs to TYPHOON protocol (unlike it is with [Elligator](https://elligator.org/)).

 All the other messages (and also the initialization message) payload are encrypted using [XChaCha-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) symmetric cipher.
 [Monocypher](https://monocypher.org/) library is used normally for both of the algorithms (however, both `Client` and `Server` can use any other faster implementation of XChaCha20-Ploy1305).

 Each user uses common asymmetric key and private symmetric key.
 Since all the messages are **completely** encrypted, the only way server could attribute a message with a user key is using distinct ports for every user.
 That is why a separate `Server` thread is provided for every user connected to the server.

+## Reliable packet order

+The protocol is designed so that it naturally avoids packet duplications and desynchronization.
+It is effectively stateless on server side, meaning that every new incoming packet resets the server state.
+Since the server does not have a strong inner state, the client can always enforces its own state, meaning that any out of order or unexpected packet will be just ignored.

+In case the correct response waiting delay is long enough and the retry number is sufficient, that eliminates the need for complex recovery behavior and state management.
+The single important rule is that the control packets should always be processed synchronously (or behind a mutex).

 ## Recognition protection